tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 }
 ```

-Nickel has the same primitive data types than JSON: numbers, string, lists and
+Nickel has the same primitive data types as JSON: numbers, string, lists and
 records (objects in JSON).

-At the difference of JSON, Nickel is programmable.
+Unlike JSON, Nickel is programmable.
 You can use variables to have
 a single source of truth for your data.
 You can use functions to transform and
 describe dependencies between data.
-This example has several repetitions, and
+The following example has some repetition, and
-while it is fabricated, those repetitions are actually quite frequent in
+while it is fabricated, such repetition is actually quite frequent in
 real-life configurations, for example in Kubernetes.
-Repetitions can lead to
+Repetition can lead to
 inconsistencies and make modifying data a burden.
-Let's see how we can get rid of them
+Let's see how we can get rid of repetition
 in Nickel:

 ```nickel